 In a digital marketing world, small and medium enterprises (SMEs) often have a much harder time quantifying & qualifying their marketing campaigns because too often they don’t prioritize the right metrics, content or mediums of delivery.

 The basic premise of inbound marketing is to “draw in” your audience, educate them on how to solve their problems using your solutions, and to have a natural path of progression where the next logical step is connecting with you for the final sale.

-To generate the return on investment (ROI) you want, you’ll need to develop a solid inbound marketing strategy that targets your end goal and measures your successes accurately.
+To generate the marketing RIO you want, you’ll need to develop a solid inbound marketing strategy that targets your end goal and measures your successes accurately.

 Produce Content to Support Your End Goals

 Creating content simply for the sake of doing so isn’t the solution.
 According to Copyblogger’s Brian Clark, you need to use a strategic approach to content that takes account of your end goal of getting the user to purchase.

 Sure, interim goals such as email sign-ups are important too, but at the end of the process your focus is to make a sale.
 Keeping this in mind will prevent you getting mired in providing useful information that doesn’t push the prospect into the next stage of the buying cycle.

 All the good content in the world isn’t going to achieve your objectives if your potential customer isn’t able to conclude the deal.
 How often have you abandoned a shopping cart or an online wish list simply because the process became inefficient?